kegandecaul/train-tickets-gateway-doc/controllers/TicketsController.rst

 ----
 Method: GET

-Use this method to decline incomplete booking operation (bookTickets_).
-After confirmation will be removed permanent order.
-Order will be automatically declined after 15 minutes.
+Use this method to decline an incomplete booking (bookTickets_).
+After confirmation the permanent order will be removed.
+Orders which are not confirmed will be automatically declined after 15 minutes.
 Parameters:

-* sid - ID of temporary order;
+* sid - ID of temporary order

 Example of request: